RylonW/DocUnwarp_Eval/readme.txt

 -------------------------------------------------------------

+1.mex mexDenseSIFT.cpp Matrix.cpp Vector.cpp
+2.mex mexDiscreteFlow.cpp BPFlow.cpp Stochastic.cpp
-Run demo.m in MATLAB and you will see how SIFT flow works.
+3.Run demo.m in MATLAB and you will see how SIFT flow works.

 Enjoy!